kzahed610/Realmheart/README.md

 Rough order, no dates:

-- More display support: ultrawide, 4K, mixed multi-monitor setups.
+- More display support: ultrawide and mixed multi-monitor setups.
 - A few selected distributions beyond Arch/CachyOS.
 - More widgets.
 - A settings overlay for customizing Realmheart itself plus some general